Joey336/kiss3d_force_directed_graph/README.md

 4) You can modify the create_graph method in main to include the path to any file in the dot_files folder to visualize different graphs

 # User Control
-left-click drag will rotate the canvas right-click drag will translate the canvas scroll wheel will zoom in/out
+left-click drag will rotate the canvas.
+right-click drag will translate the canvas.
+scroll wheel will zoom in/out.